phpmyadmin/phpmyadmin/docs/config.rst

     :type: integer
     :default: 1000

     Limit for length of :term:`URL` in links.
-When length would be above this limit, it is replaced by form with button.
+When the length would be above this limit, it is replaced by a form with a button.
 This is required as some web servers (:term:`IIS`) have problems with long :term:`URL` .

 .. config:option:: $cfg['CSPAllow']